WEB DESIGN | RESEARCH TEAM

 Research Handover

-Once research insights were synthesised, priorities were aligned and stakeholder approval was secured, the research phase was handed over to the design team to begin developing user interface prototypes.
+Once research insights were synthesised, priorities were aligned and stakeholder approval was secured, the research was handed over to the design team to begin developing user interface prototypes.

 Usability Testing